evancz/guide.elm-lang.org/book/architecture/text_fields.md

 Change : String -> Msg
 ```

 This function is used to tag whatever is currently in the text field.
-So let's say the text field currently holds `yol` and the user types `o`.
-This triggers an `input` event, so we will get the message `Change "yolo"` in our `update` function.
+So let's say the text field currently holds `glad` and the user types `e`.
+This triggers an `input` event, so we will get the message `Change "glade"` in our `update` function.

 So now we have a simple text field that can reverse user input.
 Neat!
 Now on to putting a bunch of text fields together into a more traditional form.